Puthiya Mugham

-Puthiya Mukham is a 2009 Indian Malayalam-language action thriller film directed by Diphan and written by M. Sindhuraj.
+Puthiya Mugham (Note: Spelt as Puthiya Mughom on the CBFC certificate.) is a 2009 Indian Malayalam-language action thriller film directed by Diphan and written by M. Sindhuraj.
 The film stars Prithviraj Sukumaran, Bala and Priyamani.
 The music was composed by Deepak Dev, with cinematography and editing done by Bharani K. Dharan and Samjith Mohammed.

-Puthiya Mukham was a major commercial success at the box office and was noted for making Prithviraj Sukumaran a superstar in Malayalam cinema.
+Puthiya Mugham was a major commercial success at the box office and was noted for making Prithviraj Sukumaran a superstar in Malayalam cinema.
 It was remade in Kannada as Ziddi (2013), while the film was dubbed in Tamil with the same name and in Telugu as Yama Mudhuru.